 Box Manipulation

-The box manipulator package is designed to be able to lift small boxes from a shelf or table and place them.
+The box manipulator node was written for this project to be able to lift small boxes from a shelf or table and place them.
 It provides two services—one to pick up a graspable object, and one to place the currently held graspable object at a set of coordinates.

 When the manipulation controller calls the pick service on a Graspable Object in detected_objects, it uses another node created by Willow Garage for the PR2 to fit a bounding box to the Graspable Object's point cloud.
 Since the objects being manipulated are themselves boxes, the bounding box is a fairly accurate representation of the object.
 This bounding box is then used to generate an approach path composed of two poses.
 The first is a pregrasp pose close to the box, with the gripper pointed at the box center and the gripper jaws parallel to the sides of the box.
 This pose is sent to the arm navigation package, which generates a trajectory and moves the arm to the pose.
 The second pose is the grasp pose, with the box between the gripper jaws.
 This pose is also sent to the arm navigation package, and once the robot is in the grasp pose, the gripper is closed around the object.